-Let us remember that the statement \ref{invar} says the invariants $g_2$ and $g_3$ of polynomials $D_1$ and $D_2$ are the same.
-Note that the case $\Delta<0$ (i.e. $k^2<0$) corresponds only to the above case 5) because the polynomial $D_1$ has two real and two complex roots if and only if $\Delta<0$, therefore if and only if the polynomial $D_1$ is the same.
+Let us recall the statement \ref{invar}, saying that the invariants $g_2$ and $g_3$ of polynomials $D_1$ and $D_2$ are identical.
+Note that the case $\Delta<0$ (i.e. $k^2<0$) corresponds only to the above case 5) because the polynomial $D_1$ has two real roots and two complex roots if and only if $\Delta<0$, or equivalently, if and only if the polynomial $D_1$ is the same.
 We obtain the following

-\begin{pr} In the case of disposition 0) each of equations $D_1(x_1)=0$ and $ D_2(y_1)=0$ has no real solution and the curve is not real.
-In the case 1) each of equations $D_1(x_1)=0, D_2(y_1)=0$ has no real solution, the curve $C$ is real and it has no a vertex.
-In the case 2) each of equations $D_1(x_1)=0, D_2(y_1)=0$ has four real solutions, the curve $C$ has four $x$-vertices and four $y$-vertices.
-In the case 3) each of equations $D_1(x_1)=0, D_2(y_1)=0$ has two real solutions, the curve $C$ has two $x$-vertices and two $y$-vertices.
+\begin{pr} In the case of disposition 0), each of the equations $D_1(x_1)=0$ and $ D_2(y_1)=0$ has no real solution, and the curve is not real.
+In the case 1) each of the equations $D_1(x_1)=0, D_2(y_1)=0$ has no real solution, the curve $C$ is real and it contains no vertex.
+In the case 2) each of the equations $D_1(x_1)=0$ and $D_2(y_1)=0$ has four real solutions, the curve $C$ has four $x$-vertices and four $y$-vertices.
+In the case 3) each of the equations $D_1(x_1)=0, D_2(y_1)=0$ has two real solutions, the curve $C$ has two $x$-vertices and two $y$-vertices.
 In the case 4) we have four common points, so that the equation $D_1(x_1)=0$ has four real solutions, the equation $ D_2(y_1)=0$ has no real solution, the curve $C$ has no $y$-vertex and four $x$-vertices.
 In the case 5) we have four common tangent lines, so that the equation $D_1(x_1)=0$ has no real solution, the equation $ D_2(y_1)=0$ has four real solutions, the curve $C$ has no $x$-vertex and four $y$-vertices.

 \end{pr}